TalentedEurope/ns-te-app/README.md

-# te-app
+# Deprecated / Legacy code

-Mobile Application for Talented Europe
+This is the old version of the Talented Europe application released back in June using Nativescript.
+If you're looking for the current application visit this [link](https://github.com/TalentedEurope/te-app/)